-- Until you do have your brand trademarked, don’t even bother applying for Amazon Brand Registry.
+Until you have your brand trademarked, don’t even bother applying for Amazon Brand Registry.
 Amazon will deny you immediately and you will have wasted your time.

 For US-based brands, start with the United States Patent and Trademark Office.
 The whole process takes several months and you might want to consult a lawyer.
 For brands outside of the US and based in another eligible country, consult your country’s trademark office website.
 Amazon is not affiliated with any country’s trademark office.
 It does not issue trademarks nor will it help you apply for one.
 You are not eligible for Brand Registry until the trademark issue is complete.
 Amazon does not accept pending trademarks.

-- Your brand name that has the active registered trademark.
+– Your brand name that has an active registered trademark.

 – The related government-registered trademark number.

 – A list of product categories in which your brand should be listed.

 – A list of countries where your brand’s products are manufactured and distributed.

 – Images of your trademarked logo, trademarked products, and trademarked packaging.